pytorch/test-infra/README.md

 lintrunner --paths-cmd='git grep -Il .'
 ```

+Alternatively, you can specify `--paths-file`, which just reads paths from a file, one per line.

 ## Linter configuration
 `lintrunner` knows which linters to run and how by looking at a configuration file, conventionally named `.lintrunner.toml`.